CultOfApe/junkheap/Templates - extended dialogue system/readme.txt

 - add support in json for background image (Done in local repository, no checks in dialogue.gd yet)
 - alot of cleanup to make code more readable at a glance.
 Right now understanding what´s going on in the code requires a bit of patience (I have added some guiding comments though):P

-At first glance, having both character progression and event section might seem superfluous.
+At first glance, having both dialogue progression and event section might seem superfluous.
 Couldn´t you have them in the same section, as they´re both about game progression?
 Yes you could, but I prefer to separate them, since progression should just be about character dialogue progression, whereas events could concievably affect a large portion of the game, thus making dialogue trees difficult to overview.
 So, the idea is that every event has a separate json file, and a flag in the dialogue json to tell the engine to load the event json.